JuliaDiff/BlueStyle/README.md

 # Arguments

 - `min_workers::Integer`: The minimum number of workers to spawn or an exception is thrown
-- `max_workers::Integer`: The requested number of worker to spawn
+- `max_workers::Integer`: The requested number of workers to spawn

 # Keywords